akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned to Beatrice and gave a tired, but genuine smile.
 There was a quietness, a distance, something in it that Beatrice could not quite name, something she could not see.

-'But you are the best thing I ever made,' Aldwina said.
-'Better than any loaf of bread.'
+‘But you are the best thing I ever made,’ Aldwina said.
+‘Better than any loaf of bread.’

 Beatrice looked at her mother and felt strangely cold, a shiver going through her though the morning sun was warm on her face.